 A prospective, non-randomized, open label clinical study of a Restorative Pulmonary Heart Valve in Right Ventricular Outflow Tract (RVOT) reconstruction.

-XPLORE-2 IS A CLINICAL RESEARCH STUDY ON AN INVESTIGATIONAL DEVICE NOT APPROVED FOR USE IN THE USA.
+XPLORE2/PIVOTAL IS A CLINICAL RESEARCH STUDY ON AN INVESTIGATIONAL DEVICE NOT APPROVED FOR USE OUTSIDE OF CLINICAL TRIALS IN THE US, EU AND ASIA.

 PLEASE NOTE: XELTIS CANNOT PROVIDE ANY INFORMATION TO INDIVIDUAL PATIENTS AND THEIR CLINICIANS IN RELATIONS TO CLINICAL TRIALS, DUE TO PRIVACY AND CLINICAL PRACTICE REGULATIONS.